-Bind Report: The career placement report is to be submitted as a hard copy A4 business report that is bound (no student's name, date of submission, the VU supervisor's name and the name of the host organisation where the placement took place.
-Also include a return postal address as report is posted back to you once graded.
+Late Reports: The placement contract provides students with a due date for report submission.
+Late reports will student's name, date of submission, the VU supervisor's name and the name of the host organisation where the placement took place.